rogerkeays/vimjournal/README.md

     :        record  data, url
     &n       record  skips (used to indicate a record's duration overlaps the `n` following records)

 All tags support a reverse-hierarchy syntax using `:` like this: `@melbourne:australia`, `@sydney:australia`, `@opera-house:sydney:melbourne`.
-This is useful for project tags: `=unchecked:jamaica`, `=fluent:jamaica` etc. The reverse-hierarchy is used so we use code-completion instead of writing them out in full.
+This is useful for project tags: `=unchecked:jamaica`, `=fluent:jamaica` etc. A reverse-hierarchy is used so we use code-completion instead of writing them out in full.

 ## Usage in VIM